w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In synchronous backing we can imagine parablocks on a conveyor belt.
 The belt is synched with the relay chain: It takes six seconds (one relay block) to generate and back a parablock.
-It then takes another six seconds to make that parablock available and mark it as included on the relay parent.
+It then takes another six seconds to make that parablock available and mark it as included in a relay block.
 The full process, from one end of the belt to the other, takes twelve seconds, and cannot be started for parablock N + 1 until it is fully complete for parablock N (no [pipelining](#pipelining)).